 1. Purchase a private registration service

-Every domain that is registered will have a public record of the person or organization who registered it in WHOIS database.
-It is important for you to check your personal details again on WHOIS and make sure the information posted is accurate.
+Every domain that is registered will have a public record of the person or organization who registered it in the WHOIS database.
+You need to check your details again on WHOIS and make sure the information posted is accurate.

 ** You could check your domain WHOIS on many websites.
 Simply go to Google and type in ‘WHOIS lookup’.